 No refunds for missing course time can be given.
 In the event of Snoworks being unable to deliver the course as promised in the booking conditions, website and literature (for example due to staff illness or injury) we will refund on a pro rata basis any time missed or transfer missed time to a future course.

 It is your responsibility to make sure you have

-adequate insurance cover for the ski course you have booked on.
+adequate insurance cover for the ski course you have booked.

-Your insurance must cover you for off-piste skiing.
-Ideally if you are experienced you want your insurance to cover you off piste skiing unaccompanied.
+Your insurance must cover you for off-piste skiing. if you are an experienced off-piste skier you may want your insurance to cover you for off piste skiing unaccompanied by an instructor or guide.
 Check your policy.

 You may need special insurance for race training.
 Check your policy.

-Includes other optional activities such as: white water rafting, Tyrolean slides, horse riding etc.
+Adveture Courses can includes other optional activities such as: white water rafting, Tyrolean slides, horse riding etc. Check your policy.